rlivingsus/misc/AllBooks.md

 #### Koontz, Dean: JANE HAWK: 0.5) The Bone Farm, ~~1) The Silent Corner, 2) The Whispering Room,~~ 3) The Crooked Staircase, 4) The Forbidden Door, 5) The Night Window
 #### !!!Koontz: ODD THOMAS: ~~0.5) Odd Thomas: You are Destined to be Together Forever, 1) Odd Thomas, 2) Forever Odd, 3) Brother Odd, 4) Odd Hours, 4.1) Odd Interlude 1,2,3, 5) Odd Apocalypse, 6) Deeply Odd, 7) Saint Odd~~
-#### Koontz: Innocence, The Big Dark Sky, Dark Rivers of the Heart, Strangers, Quicksilver, Mr. Murder, The Bad Weather Friend
+#### Koontz: Innocence, The Big Dark Sky, Dark Rivers of the Heart, Strangers, Quicksilver, Mr. Murder, The Bad Weather Friend, ~~By the Light of the Moon~~

 #### Kwan, Kevin
 !!!CRAZY RICH ASIANS ~~1) Crazy Rich Asians, 2) China Rich Girlfriend, 3) Rich People Problems~~